Please note that the curriculum is subject to change at the university’s discretion:

 - Introductory Physiology

-The remainder of the program is consistent with the 4 Year MD Degree program above.
+The remainder of the program continues with the 4 Year MD program.

 A MORE DETAILED CURRICULUM WITH COURSE DESCRIPTIONS IS PROVIDED TO STUDENTS UPON ADMISSION.